kyma-project/kyma/docs/04-operation-guides/security/sec-06-access-expose-kiali-grafana.md

   </details>
 </div>

->**NOTE:** kubectl port-forward does not return.
-To stop port forwarding, cancel it with Ctrl+C.
+>**NOTE:** `kubectl port-forward` does not return.
+To stop port forwarding, cancel it with `Ctrl`+`C`.

 2. To access the respective service's UI, open `http://localhost:20001` (for Kiali), `http://localhost:3000` (for Grafana), or `http://localhost:16686` (for Jaeger) in your browser.

 ## Expose Kiali, Grafana, and Jaeger securely

 Kyma manages an [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) instance to secure access to Kiali, Grafana, and Jaeger.
-To make the services accessible, configure OAuth2 Proxy by creating a Kubernetes `Secret` with your identity provider credentials.
+To make the services accessible, configure OAuth2 Proxy by creating a Kubernetes Secret with your identity provider credentials.

 ### Steps